React Native

 .

-Here is a link to all the props the Chatbox
+For an overview of all the props that the Chatbox

 A Chatbox

 .
-It is not required for it to be a direct descendant.
+It doesn't need to be a direct descendant.

-In this case, we do not have other components to add as children of Session
+In this case, you don't need to add other components as children of Session

 other than Chatbox